There are paid apps – one pays to download and use them – for example, 1Weather, Bouncer, Scanner Pro, or MediaMonkey.

 For example, with Spotify, you can use most of its features for free, and this way they can make you fall in love with them.
 But to gain ad-free access to its greatest audiobooks, exclusive labels, and popular podcasts, you must subscribe to its premium services.

-This is an exceedingly popular strategy win case of educational content, professional certifications, health check-ups, and news publishers.
+This is an exceedingly popular strategy in the case of educational content, professional certifications, health check-ups, and news publishers.

 Pros of Freemium Upselling